Recai Kutan

-Mehmet Recai Kutan (born 1930) is a Turkish politician and the former leader of Felicity Party (SP).
+Mehmet Recai Kutan (5 April 1930 – 7 October 2024) was a Turkish politician who was the leader of the Felicity Party (SP).

-Biography
+Life and career

 Kutan graduated from ITU obtaining a degree in civil engineering in 1952.
 Until 1973, he worked as an engineer in various projects including the GAP.
-His political career started 1973 in MSP and after 1983 he served in Refah Party.
+His political career started 1973 in MSP and after 1983 he served in Welfare Party.
 He was minister of energy in 1996 in a coalition led by Refah Party.

-At the 3rd party congress held on 26 October 2008 in Ankara, he did not run for his re-election as the leader of the SP, and was succeeded by Numan Kurtulmuş in the post.
-He is a member of the İsmailağa, a Turkish sufistic community of the Naqshbandi tariqah.
+At the 3rd party congress held on 26 October 2008 in Ankara, he did not run for re-election as the leader of the SP, and was succeeded by Numan Kurtulmuş in the post.
+He was a member of the İsmailağa, a Turkish sufistic community of the Naqshbandi tariqah.

+Kutan died on 7 October 2024, at the age of 94.
+He was buried at Karşıyaka Cemetery in Ankara.